LuizFelipe16/performing-app/README.md

 =================
 <br/>

-- ✅ Json Server API queries with Axios;
+- ✅ Json Server API queries with fetch;
-- ✅ List all foods;
+- ✅ List all products;
-- ✅ Edit a food;
+- ✅ Search products by a query using search input;
+- ✅ Format data before component is rendered;
+- ✅ Functions using hooks useCallback;
-- ✅ Create a new food;
+- ✅ Dynamic Imports for laze loading;
+- ✅ Use Bundle Analyzer for understand critical points of application for deploy;
-- ✅ Field validation with Yup.
+- ✅ Break render of component with useMemo;
+- ✅ Use memo for specific components for break the Shallow Compare.

 <br/>